 I was fortunately groomed and blessed by two tough brothers and oodles of loving, knowledgeable, patient, generous and talented family members who taught me countless skills in tool use, home repair and maintenance, outdoor skills, innovation, problem solving and had at least some practical sense.
 I hoped so at least. (lol) Mostly my desire to learn and willingness to fail made it possible.

 As an artist, a nature nut, innovator, eternal student, and (so far) a survivor, I had to believe that I could do this.
-There seemed little choice.
-I took all my past experiences with me as tools and comfort.
-I had nightmares for the two weeks prior; anxious to heed my doctor’s advice.
 I arrived generally lightly packed for what I was in for, but realized what I would chant to myself often: I have everything that I need.

-It was and is still, all about controlling my own thoughts and emotions and feeding only those that would and will get me through this.
-I decided also that it could be filled with things I love; the opportunity to learn new skills, to fail until I didn’t, to experience the abundance of flora and fauna on my little plot of land, to have time to write and create and to challenge myself and what I believed I was capable of doing and being.
+It could be filled with things I love; the opportunity to learn new skills, to fail until I didn’t, to experience the abundance of flora and fauna on my little plot of land, to have time to write and create and to challenge myself and what I believed I was capable of doing and being.

 If you enjoy my ramblings, I welcome you to subscribe via email for new posts or with me via social media when available exclusively for this blog or connect through my artwork profiles at http//www.jenntodd.com or @jcedarfox on Twitter and Instagram.
 Keep on keepin’ on the best way you know how friends; let’s reinvent this crazy world.
 Like Orwell, she has good bones. -Jenn

 Can’t find what you’re looking for?
 Use the search form to search the site.

 Get new content delivered directly to your inbox.